aisystant/docs/docs/en/systems-thinking-introduction/types-of-systems-target-system-supersystem-creation-systems-and-others/process-system-and-system-behavior.md

 title: Process, System, and System Behavior
 ---

-# The Process, System, and System Behavior
+# Process, System, and System Behavior

-Creation systems should not be confused with the process of creating a system of interest.
-More precisely, one should not confuse a system with a process.
-We state that in the process of creation, different systems participate [^1] that we call creation systems.
-Altogether, they form the system-creator.
+Creation systems should not be confused with the process of creating the system of interest.
+Specifically, do not confuse systems with processes.
+When we discuss the process of creation, we mean [ ^1 ] the involvement of different systems, which we call creation systems.
+Together, they form the system-creator.

-Consequently, when we say "process" [^2], we mean the interaction of various systems, resulting in some work artifact.
-If these creation systems participate in the process, the result is a work artifact—a system of interest.
-For example, if it is a process of thinking through writing involving a thinker and a computer (exocortex), the result is a work artifact—a draft of a post on the computer.
+Therefore, when we say "process" [ ^2 ], we refer to the interaction of different systems resulting in a work artifact.
+If creation systems participate in this process, the resulting work artifact is the system of interest.
+In the case of thinking through writing, involving a thinker and a computer (exocortex), the process results in a work artifact—a draft post in the computer.

-Sometimes, it's easy to identify the supersystem for all systems participating in a certain process.
-For example, one could imagine the combustion process of a fuel mixture involving a piston, cylinder, crank mechanism, crankshaft, cooling subsystem, etc. All these systems form an internal combustion engine (ICE).
-However, sometimes our perspective is limited, or there is no common name for such a supersystem in the culture (like ICE).
-Nevertheless, you should not confuse the names of a process and a system, as demonstrated in the example above.
+At times, it is easy to identify a supersystem for all the systems participating in a process.
+For example, consider the combustion process involving a piston, cylinder, connecting rod mechanism, crankshaft, cooling subsystem, and so on.
+All these systems form an internal combustion engine (ICE).
+However, sometimes, our perspective is limited, or there is no common cultural term for such a supersystem (like ICE).
+Nevertheless, you should not confuse the names of processes and systems, as illustrated in the example above.

-The systems participating in the process change their state or exhibit certain behavior.
-Behavior describes the interaction of the system with its environment, that is, its "external behavior" or "role-based behavior."
-For instance, there are specific types of behavior for each of the aforementioned systems [^3] involved in the combustion process of a fuel mixture [^4].
-However, the engine itself also exhibits behavior [^5], which, along with the chassis and cabin, participates in another process: transporting goods and passengers.
-The work artifact of the latter process is the spatially relocated cargo and passengers.
+The systems participating in the process change their state or exhibit specific behavior.
+Behavior describes the system's interaction with its environment, known as "external behavior" or "role-based behavior."
+For instance, each of the aforementioned systems [ ^3 ] in the combustion process exhibits distinct behaviors [ ^4 ].
+Similarly, inside a clock, there is also a process of counting seconds, involving gears, springs, and other clock subsystems.
+But the engine itself also displays behavior [ ^5 ] and, alongside the chassis and cabin, participates in another process—transportation operations.
+The work artifact of this process is the moved cargo and passengers.

-Thus, we do not confuse types of concepts—process, system, and role-based behavior.
+Thus, we must distinguish between different types of concepts—process, system, and role-based behavior.

-[^1]: Meaning "the participation relationship" in some activity (changes, processes, procedures) is simply a specialization of the "composition relationship."
+[ ^1 ]: This refers to the "relationship of involvement" in some activity (changes, processes, procedures)—a specialization of the "composition relationship."
-[^2]: Outside of Aisystant, the word "process" may be used synonymously with the term "practice."
-However, we differentiate between "process" and "practice."
+[ ^2 ]: Outside of Aisystant, the word "process" can be used as a synonym for the concept of "practice."
+However, we differentiate between "process" and "practice"; they are distinct types.
-[^3]: A piston behaves in one way, while a cylinder behaves in another.
+[ ^3 ]: The piston behaves one way, the cylinder another.
-[^4]: Or, for example, within a clock, there is its own process of counting seconds, involving gears, springs, and other subsystems of the clock.
+[ ^4 ]: Or, for example, within a clock, there is a process of counting seconds, involving gears, springs, and other clock subsystems.
-[^5]: Delivering torque.
+[ ^5 ]: Providing torque output.